wp-plugins/processingjs-for-wp/readme.txt

 == Frequently asked questions ==

 = How can I change the settings of this plugin? =
-* This plugins doesn't need any settings
+* This plugin doesn't need any settings

 = How do I use this plugin? =